rmacwhor/AutoSeeder/README.md

 As a result, autoseeder will be unable to find tournament results for this player when they actually exist.

-- While smashdata.gg can create tournament results for a player without a smash.gg account, autoseeder cannot find that data.
-Therefore, players without smash.gg accounts will never be seeded.
+- While smashdata.gg can create tournament results for a player without a smash.gg account, autoseeder might not find that data due to how it connects with smash.gg.
+Therefore, players without smash.gg accounts are less likely to be seeded.
 (Generally, this is not a real issue, since players that aren't on smash.gg don't usually need to be seeded anyway...)